ffilho/nodejs_demo-app/README.md

 **In short the major DevOps goal is:**
 - **a.** take a real life problem and turn it into a requirement via Agile methods,
 - **b.** allowing people to develop some code intended to solve that problem,
-- **c.** deliver a usable product on shortest possible time via collaboration, automation and active monitoring,
+- **c.** deliver a usable product on shortest possible time via collaboration, automation active monitoring and testing,
-- **d.** allowing problem owners to check if that could be solved using provided code.
+- **d.** allowing problem owners to check if it could be solved using provided code.

 Take a look at the flow: **there's no conditional in this case**.
 It really look a lot like a pipeline, right?

-That's the goal: understand some key steps within software development cycle to glue them up with Agile methodologies, automation and monitoring to **create a collaborative pipeline between all areas related with software development, being that responsible for coding or not**.
+**That's the goal**: understand some key steps within software development cycle to glue them up with Agile methodologies, automation and monitoring to **create a collaborative pipeline between all areas related with software development, being that responsible for coding or not**.